-Several of the major personality theories as well as current research findings examined in a general survey of crucial factors in the development and organization of human personality.
+This course will examine several of the major personality theories, as well as current research findings, in a general survey of crucial factors in the development and organization of human personality.
 Prerequisite: PSY 103 or permission of instructor.
 (UG)

-PSY 219: The Psychology of Mental Illness
+PSY 219: The Psychology of Mental Illness 3 Credit Hour(s)